 - Place a blanket, pillow, or hand below the forehead for added comfort.

 - Lower your torso over the thighs by keeping the knees together if your hip joints are tight.

 - Keep your arms behind and thighs for a passive and relaxed child pose.

-- It helps release in your shoulder, hamstrings, lower back muscles, and chest.
+- It helps release your shoulder, hamstrings, lower back muscles, and chest.

-- It calms your fatigue mind and reduces anxiety
+- It calms your fatigued mind and reduces anxiety

-- It improves the blood circulation to your head
+- It improves blood circulation to your head

 - It stretches the ankles, spine, hips, and thighs gently